Margaret Cross Norton

-Margaret Cross Norton (July 7, 1891 – May 21, 1984) served as the first State Archivist of Illinois from 1922 to 1957 and co-founded the Society of American Archivists in 1936, where she served as the first vice president from 1936–1937 and president from 1943–1945.
-She also served as editor of the American Archivist from 1946–1949.
+Margaret Cross Norton (July 7, 1891 – May 21, 1984) served as the first State Archivist of Illinois from 1922 to 1957 and co-founded the Society of American Archivists in 1936, where she served as the first vice president from 1936 to 1937 and president from 1943 to 1945.
+She also served as editor of the American Archivist from 1946 to 1949.
 Norton was posthumously recognized in the December 1999 American Libraries article naming "100 of the most important leaders we had in the 20th century" for her influence on the archival profession.

 Norton promoted the establishment of archives as a profession separate from history or library science and developed the American archival tradition to emphasize an administrator/archivist rather than an historian/archivist.
 She encouraged learning through experimentation, practical usage, and community discussion.
 While editor of The American Archivist she emphasized technical rather than scholarly issues, believing that archival records were useful in ways other than scholarly research.

 By stressing the legal authority of government records, Norton believed archives could gain funding and government support through educating potential users about the legal protection records could provide them.
 Her influence and writings within the field of archives remain, for the large part, unchallenged.

 Biography

 Early life

 Margaret Cross Norton was born on July 7, 1891, to Samuel and Jennie Norton in Rockford, Illinois.
 Samuel worked as the deputy county clerk, and Jennie was Winnebago County's deputy county treasurer.
 As the daughter of civil servants, Norton was accustomed to discussions between her parents on how best to execute their record-keeping responsibilities.
 Her mother's bookkeeping skills and her father's references to the Illinois Revised Statutes helped Norton recognize the "practical and legal values of local government records".
 Norton later claimed that her archival philosophy was heavily influenced by her parents' work and household discussions.

-Norton obtained her bachelor's and master's degrees in History from the University of Chicago in 1913 and 1914, respectively.
+Norton obtained her bachelor's and master's degrees in history from the University of Chicago in 1913 and 1914, respectively.
 She then continued her education at the New York Library School in Albany, New York.
 After graduating with a Bachelor of Library Science in 1915, she worked as a cataloger for Vassar College Library in Poughkeepsie, New York.
 During this time, Norton attended an American Historical Association lecture by Waldo Gifford Leland, who emphasized the need for a national archives.
 While this lecture inspired Norton to pursue an archival career, she soon left her position at Vassar College to become a manuscripts assistant at the Indiana State Library in 1918.
 After working there a year, she returned to the University of Chicago to complete a fellowship, then again moved on to become a cataloger at the Missouri State Historical Society from 1920 to 1921.

 While working at the Missouri State Historical Society, Norton was offered the position of Illinois State Archivist.
 At the time she was 30 years old.